Becoming an Optician in Wisconsin

 Outlook and Salaries for Opticians in Wisconsin

 Growth is very strong in Wisconsin for optician careers.
-If you are training now you can expect there to be a number of job opportunities over the next several years.
-In 2014, 1,790 opticians were working in the state, and there should be at least 2,050 by 2024.
-This is a strong growth rate of 14.6 percent and represents over 250 new jobs that will be available for qualified applicants.
+If you are training now you can expect there to be several job opportunities over the next several years.
+In 2020, 1,410 opticians were working in the state.
+This is the same growth rate and represents over 120 new jobs that will be available for qualified applicants.

 Salaries in Wisconsin by Occupation